Important notes about running Munipack in a localised environment.

 Never use:

 You can also consider to avoid spaces, and local characters, in file names.
-The space character separates words.
+The space character separates words in sentences and in scripts.
 That means the command

 $ munipack fits Horse nebula.fits # wrong

-is passing two arguments, which is not what you are expected.
+is passing two arguments, which is not what you are expecting.
 The difficulty can be solved by using apostrophes, or by escapes:

 Be also nice to foreigners and colleagues over the world.
 The non-ASCII characters can be difficult to write and understand in their environments.